Abandoned & Little-Known Airfields:

 Dispatch & maintenance offices located in the hangar.

-Home to a fleet of Twin Otters at that time flying routes in Texas & Oklahoma.
+Home to a fleet of Twin Otters at that time flying routes in TX & OK.

 Those airplanes overnighted & were maintained at the Spaceland Airport.”